barvian/thesis/paper.md

 ### Ideation

 Truthfully, the only thing I knew when starting this thesis was that I wanted to develop an iPhone application.
-The topic
+From here, however, the topic came quite naturally.
+Anxiety is a personal issue to me; I've certainly experienced it myself and have learned a great deal while trying to treat it through self-help and other methods (with varying degrees of success).
+I knew from firsthand experience how helpful some self-help applications were to me, so I felt this project could be an incredible opportunity to help others recover as well.
+It had a far greater sense of meaning to me than any of the other ideas I considered at the time, and as soon as I began researching I felt confident I had made the right choice.

 #### Core features

-One of the first steps I took in brainstorming this application was to create a list of essential functions that my application would need to guide a user through the anxiety recovery process.
+One of the first steps I took in brainstorming this application was to create a list of essential functions it would need to guide a user through the anxiety recovery process.
 Based primarily on the background research I'd conducted, I settled on three core features:

 1. ##### Reading materials
 This feature was guided more by my own experience coping with anxiety than any of the studies I'd read during my background research.
-I've found it incredibly helpful to read objective, somewhat scientific explanations of anxiety and its symptoms; it offers the chance to step back from the unpleasant feelings and gain a clearer understanding of their origin, which sometimes makes them disappear entirely.
-Moreover, I felt any application that would attempt to guide user's through an anxiety recovery process would warrant at least a vague description of the actual disorder itself.
+I've found it incredibly helpful to read objective, somewhat scientific explanations of anxiety and its symptoms; it offers the chance to step back from the unpleasant feelings associated with the disorder and gain a clearer understanding of their origin, which sometimes makes them disappear entirely.
+Moreover, I felt any application that would attempt to guide users through an anxiety recovery process would warrant at least a vague description of the actual disorder itself.
 This would hopefully instill a sense of confidence in the user about the application's approach to recovery, and make them more likely to keep using it.
 1. ##### Immediate symptom relief
 This feature was self-explanatory.
 Any application claiming to help users recover from anxiety should be expected to alleviate anxious symptoms, including shortness of breath, intense agitation and confusion, and the others mentioned in the background section.
 Fortunately, studies on CBT offer a wealth of relaxation techniques, so my job at this point was simply to decide which ones could most benefit from an interactive user experience, then realistically determine how many I would be able to develop within my timeframe.
 I eventually settled on the following exercises:
  * Deep breathing